IPv4 Configuration Types¶

 - IPv4 Upstream Gateway

 An upstream gateway for IPv4 traffic, if any.
 Selecting a gateway here will cause the firewall to treat this interface as a WAN-type interface for NAT and related functions.
+See WAN vs LAN Interfaces for more information.

 The IPv4 Upstream Gateway field is pre-populated with existing IPv4 gateways defined under System > Routing (Gateways).